orstavik/cloudflare-tutorial/docs/2_worker_tricks/WhatIs_sessionID.md

 2. `httpOnly` ensures that no javascript can access the cookie while the browser has it.
 This ensures that the cookie remains a secret from nepharious scripts in the browser.

-3. `same-site=lax` partially ensures that only pages or scripts served directly/laxly from your own server are allowed to attach this cookie to subsequent requests made to your server.
+3. `SameSite=lax` partially ensures that only pages or scripts served directly/laxly from your own server are allowed to attach this cookie to subsequent requests made to your server.
 All other pages/scripts that trigger an HTTP request for a resource on your server are unsafe, and the browser will not append the cookie to any requests they make.

-## The difference between `same-site=lax` and `same-site=strict`
+## The difference between `SameSite=lax` and `SameSite=strict`

-`same-site=strict` attaches the cookie *only* when the request is made from an html page and/or javascript that themselves are loaded from your server.
+`SameSite=strict` attaches the cookie *only* when the request is made from an html page and/or javascript that themselves are loaded from your server.
 This means that top-level navigation such as link clicks do not get your cookie.
 The downside of not adding cookie to top-level navigation is that you must have two roundtrips between server and browser: first you request the page without a cookie, and then your page will make a second request with the `strict` cookie to obtain the user data (for example as a json file).

-`same-site=lax` attaches the cookie in the same situations as `same-site=strict`, but it also attaches the cookie during top-level navigation.
+`SameSite=lax` attaches the cookie in the same situations as `SameSite=strict`, but it also attaches the cookie during top-level navigation.
 This means that the cookie is sent when the user clicks a link, and the server can fill the page with suitable content.
-However, this means that the `same-site=lax` can also be triggered by other scripts in calls such as:
+However, this means that the `SameSite=lax` can also be triggered by other scripts in calls such as:
 ```javascript
 const hack = window.open('https://inn.ocent.com/?password=omg', "_blank");
 hack.close();